Scotney parkland trail

 The river which flows under this bridge is the River Bewl.
 The Bewl reservoir is a short distance from Scotney.
 This bridge is interesting as from a carriage you would imagine the entire bridge was built of expensive sandstone with the owners showing off their wealth; however look over the bridge to see the lower half built of cheaper bricks.
 From the bridge go through the gate and walk up the hill until you reach the fingerpost.

-Before construction of the New House began in 1837, Edward Hussey spent many months looking at suitable locations to ensure that what he created would fit into the beautiful picturesque landscape that you can see before you today.
-Edward Hussey sited the new House 25m above the old castle for the spectacular views over the garden towards the woodland that is behind you forms an Arcadian backdrop to this carefully composed picture.
+Before construction of the new House began in 1837, Edward Hussey spent many months looking at suitable locations to ensure that what he created would fit into the beautiful picturesque landscape that you can see before you today.
+Edward Hussey sited the new House 27yd (25m) above the old castle for the spectacular views over the garden, towards the woodland that is behind you, forming an Arcadian backdrop to this carefully composed picture.

 From the gateway continue to the next blue post.
 As you near the post the tops of the oasts should come into view.
 Continue across the field until you reach the bridge.

 After crossing the bridge go through the field to the next gate.
 Go through the gate and follow the hedge line up the field towards the gate on the road.
 Before going through the gate, sit on the bench and admire the view of the historic parkland.
-At the road turn left for approx 100 meters, then turn right over the stile into the field.
+At the road turn left for approx 110yd (100m), then turn right over the stile into the field.

 The parkland at Scotney is grade I listed and is also designated as a Site of Special Scientific Interest (SSSI).
 The cattle you see grazing the parkland are Sussex cattle.
 With the Kent/Sussex border once being the Bewl River these would have been the native breed for this area.
 The browse line on the trees indicate the history of cattle being present.
 During the time of Christopher Hussey, the cattle were regular prize winners at agricultural shows.
 This breed reputedly lives on fresh air and good views.